Princess Elizabeth and Philip Mountbatten's wedding cakes: Huntley and Palmer, Reading

 This four-tiered hexagonal cake was originally intended to weigh 181 kg, but was reduced to 88 kg at the request of the Palace.
-It was still one the largest of the ‘unofficial’ wedding cakes.
+It was still one of the largest of the 'unofficial' wedding cakes.
 The cake was designed and overseen by Jack Bryant.
-The ingredients were provided by “the Dominions, Colonies and Dependencies” and the cake took an estimated 210 hours to create.
-Huntley and Palmer had used the same recipe for nearly 100 years, including commissions from royal families, including those of “Indian rajahs and other foreign potentates”.
+The ingredients were provided by "the Dominions, Colonies and Dependencies" and the cake took an estimated 210 hours to create.
+Huntley and Palmer had used the same recipe for nearly 100 years, including commissions from royal families, including those of "Indian rajahs and other foreign potentates".

 Design

 This cake featured plaster of Paris cupids, each holding a bell in one hand and a large letter in the other.
 Made by the sculptor Frederick Marland of Parliament Hill, the cupids were placed around the cake.
 144 off-pieces were used for the collars, side panels, flanges and balustrades.
 The second tier depicted the Battle of Cape Matapan, and the granting of Princess Elizabeth the Freedom of Windsor.
 The fourth tier displayed Commonwealth crests.